patrick-blom/pablo-career/README.md

 ##Description##

-With Pablo Career you can easily manage all your joboffers you to want publish in your wordpress page.
+With Pablo Career you can easily manage all your job offers you to want publish in your WordPress page.
 The admin interface makes it easy to create, edit, delete, active or deactivate your job offers.
-You can also separate your joboffers by a given language.
+You can also separate your job offers by a given language.
 Currently the following Languages are supported de, nl and pl.

-Developers can easily extend or customize the plugin.
-It's written using the SOLID principle, smarty3 and composer autoload.

 ##Installation##